musser004/Ski_Resort_Web_Scraper/README.md

 # How to use:

-Update "WORKING_PATH" and "GLOBAL_PATH" in Whistler.py and captcha_solver.py.
-Add CapSolver API Key as "API_KEY" environmental variable to properly run captcha_solver.py.
-Install packages from requirements.txt.
-Install NordVPN in standard directory, or update the installation directory in vpn.py.
-Run Whistler.py
+- Update "WORKING_PATH" and "GLOBAL_PATH" in Whistler.py and captcha_solver.py
+- Add CapSolver API Key as "API_KEY" environmental variable to properly run captcha_solver.py
+- Install packages from requirements.txt
+- Install NordVPN in standard directory, or update the installation directory path in vpn.py
+- Run Whistler.py